Legal Recourse for Online Defamation in Singapore

 A successful action in defamation would allow the court to award monetary damages and/or an injunction against the maker of the statement.

-Monetary damages are awarded with the purpose of easing the distress suffered by the plaintiff, as well as restoring his or her damaged reputation.
-Courts will take into account several factors- including the gravity of the statement, the effect of the statement, and the extent of the publication- in quantifying damages.
+Monetary damages are awarded with the purpose of easing the distress suffered by the claimant, as well as restoring his or her damaged reputation.
+(The claimant is the person who brought the claim, and may also be known as the “plaintiff”.)

 Protection from Harassment Act

 Furthermore, when a false statement is published about a person, he may apply to the District Court for a protection order under section 15 of the Protection from Harassment Act, which can result in the offending statement being banned from future publication.

 Can Network Service Providers be liable for defamation?

 Network Service Providers (NSPs) are not liable for the making, publication, or dissemination of defamatory statements as per section 26 of the Electronic Transaction Act.
 This is because the NSPs were merely providing access to these statements.